3rd-Eden/versions/README.md

         Optional auth/password to access your redis server.
       <li>
         <strong>namespace</strong>
-        The key that should be used to store the configuration and be used as channel name for the pub/sub channel.
+        The key that should be used to store the configuration and be used as the channel name for the pub/sub channel.
 Defaults to <code>versions</code>
       </li>
     </ul>